Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: AllWeatherNight Dataset

-Given a clean nighttime image $\mathbf{X}$, the illumination-aware weather-degraded image $\mathbf{X}_\textit{d}$ is synthesized by where $\mathcal{E}$ = $\{\textit{H}, \textit{RS}, \textit{RD}, \textit{S}\}$ is a set of weather effects including haze, rain streak, raindrop and snow. $\mathbbm{1}_e$ indicates the presence of the respective weather effect.
-We devise a weight map $\omega_e$ to more accurately simulate the appearance of weather degradations under uneven lighting conditions, where $\omega_{e\neq\textit{RD}}$ is set to the Retinex decomposed~\cite{retinex1,retinex_old} illumination map $\mathbf{I}$, while $\omega_{e=\textit{RD}}$ is empirically set to 1, as the appearance of raindrops is primarily influenced by the local background, neglecting the impact of distant illumination. $\mathrm{G}_\textit{e}(\cdot)$ represents corresponding adverse weather generation functions.
-For haze and rain streak generation, we apply atmospheric scattering model and interpolated Gaussian noise following \cite{HCVPR2019}.
-We utilize Bezier curves as in \cite{Raindrop} for raindrop simulation, and snow degradation is added using snowflake masks sampled from prior datasets~\cite{snow100k,csd}.
+where $\mathcal{E}$ is the set of selected weather effects for generating a specific degraded image, which is a subset of the universal set of all possible effects, \textit{i.e.}, $\mathcal{E} \subseteq \{\mathrm{H}, \mathrm{RS}, \mathrm{RD}, \mathrm{S}\}$ (Haze, Rain Streak, Raindrop, and Snow).
+We devise a weight map $\omega_e$ to better simulate weather degradations under uneven lighting, where $\omega_{e\neq\mathrm{RD}}$ is set to the Retinex decomposed illumination map, while $\omega_{e=\mathrm{RD}}$ is empirically set to 1, as raindrops are primarily affected by local background rather than distant lighting. $\mathcal{F}^\mathrm{G}_e(\cdot)$ represents corresponding weather generation functions.
+We simulate adverse weather using established models~\cite{HCVPR2019,Raindrop,snow100k,csd}.
+As shown in Fig.~\ref{visual_dataset}, unlike simplistic, spatially uniform synthesis, illumination-aware method generates more natural degradations.

-On the other hand, nighttime images often suffer from light flares, which are further exacerbated and intertwined with adverse weather effects.
-Therefore, we also introduce more flare effects into the clear images to faithfully simulate real-world nighttime conditions: where $\mathbf{X}_\textit{flare}$ is the output flare-degraded image. $\alpha$ is a predefined hyper-parameter for clean image preservation, and $\beta$ is a dynamic hyper-parameter for flare content blending, determined by the pixel ratio of the light source region.
-The light source map $\mathbf{L}$ is extracted from the clean image with thresholding and alpha matting refinement~\cite{alpha}. $\mathrm{K}_\textit{APSF}$ is a 2D kernel derived from the atmospheric point spread function as introduced in \cite{NACM2023}, and $\ast$ is the convolution operator.